Indigenous Peoples Day? Italians say stick with Columbus

 In Akron, Ohio, a September vote over whether to dump Columbus opened a racial rift on the city council that was so heated conflict mediators were brought in to sooth tensions.

-In New York, where 35,000 people marched in Monday’s Columbus Day parade, vandals last month doused the hands of a Christopher Columbus statue in blood-red paint and scrawled the words “hate will not be tolerated.”
+In New York, where 35,000 people are expected to march in Monday’s Columbus Day parade, vandals last month doused the hands of a Christopher Columbus statue in blood-red paint and scrawled the words “hate will not be tolerated.”
 Activists calling for the city to change the parade’s name also are expected to hold a demonstration.

 On Sunday, three demonstrators briefly interrupted a wreath-laying ceremony at the Columbus statue in Columbus Circle.
-Two dressed in fake chains.
-One wore a hooded white sheet.
+The protesters, two dressed in fake chains and one wearing a hooded white sheet, spoke out before being escorted away.
 Police said one person was arrested.

 Many Italians who migrated to the U.S. initially had a rough time.
 In 1891, 11 Italians were lynched in New Orleans by a mob that held them responsible for the death of a police official.